 The main advantage of the paper is lightness, so she can produce big lamps too.
 The surface of the lamps looks a little bit different, depending on the paper’s mixture and consistency.

 Nowadays she adds cement to the mixture, so this way the surface is smoother, but the lamps can’t be that big because of the additional weight of the cement.

 The colour depends on the type of paper, so it can change between the shades of grey and white.
 She also prepares colourful objects by adding colour pigments into the paper mixture.

 Address: 1163 Budapest, Cziráki utca 26-32.
 EMG Industrial Park

-H6 is group of six young Hungarian jewelry designers.
+H6 is a group of six young Hungarian jewellery designers.
 The designers are Anna Börcsök, Veronika Fazekas, Fruzsi Fekete, Kinga Horányi, Zsófia Neuzer, Nóra Tengely.

 Exhibition at FUGA Budapest Center of Architecture

 Noha Ceramic Studio and School represents the design in gastronomy